jonandgon/microtelcos/index.md

   <img src="presentations/photos_for_github_pages/fig_6.png"/>
 </p>

 We joined this data together to create an interactive, AWS-hosted map that shows the presence of local ISPs and the quality of internet throughout California.
 The map shows data at a census block group level, and the data has been aggregated using the census block population.
-The figure below provides a snapshot for how the looks.
+The figure below provides a snapshot of the map.
 A more detailed interactive map is in the works, the map we created is more of a proof of concept.
 <p align="center">
   <img src="presentations/photos_for_github_pages/fig_1.png"/>
 </p>